benjaminvaughan/Planck_Cirrus_Estimation/README.md

-# CIB_modeling
+# Planck Cirrus Estimation
-Program to simulate the Cosmic Infrared Background.
+This is a program that is meant to simulate the Cirrus emission at a specified field using parameters from fitting to the Planck GNILC-Dust-Maps in Planck 2015.

 Some References: